Cooper-Kunz/meoware/README.md

 # How It Works
-Clone github repo.
+1. Clone github repo

-Run via 'python meow.py'
+2. Navigate into the meoware directory

+You'd do this by running a terminal command like "cd /meoware"

+3. Once in the meoware directory, run this by the command "python meow.py"

-See lots o' 🐱😻😼🐱
+4. See lots o' 🐱😻😼🐱

 # DISCLAIMER